Formula and Use

 The present value of annuity due formula shows the value today of series of regular payments.
 The payments are made at the start of each period for n periods, and a discount rate i is applied.

-The formula discounts the value of each payment back to its value at the start of period 1 (present value).
+The formula shown discounts the value of each payment back to its value at the start of period one.

-The Excel PV function can be used instead of the present value of annuity formula, and has the syntax shown below.
+The Excel PV function can be used instead of the present value of annuity formula.
+The function has the syntax shown below.

 PV(i, n, pmt, FV, type)